optimistiCli/edgeos-dnsmasq-2/README.md

 renamed the script or reconfigured the path to the pid file or did something similar.
 ### More instances and naming
-Theoretically speaking you can use this script to run more the 3rd, the 4th and so on instances of dnsmasq.
-I never tested it, but don't see any reason why it should not work.
-Copying dnsmasq-2 to dnsmasq-3, dnsmasq-4 etc and editing addresses and servers list in every copy.
-Please also note that the scrip will not run unless it is named according to the convention indicated above.
+Theoretically speaking you can use this script to run the 3rd, the 4th and so on instances of dnsmasq.
+I never tested it, but don't see why it should not work.
+Just try copying dnsmasq-2 to dnsmasq-3, dnsmasq-4 etc and editing addresses, servers and domains in every copy.
+Please also note that the script will not run unless it is named according to the convention indicated above.

 Enjoy!